epics-docs/epics-docs/specs/AccessSecurity.rst

 #.
 The ASG associated with the record is searched.
 #.
 Each RULE is checked for the following:

    #.
-The ﬁeld’s level must be less than or equal to the level for this
+The field's level must be less than or equal to the level for this
       RULE.
    #.
-If UAG is deﬁned, the user must belong to one of the speciﬁed
+If UAG is defined, the user must belong to one of the specified
       UAGs.
-If UAG is not deﬁned all users are accepted.
+If UAG is not defined all users are accepted.
    #.
-If HAG is deﬁned, the user’s host must belong to one one of the
+If HAG is defined, the user's host must belong to one one of the
       HAGs.
-If HAG is not deﬁned all hosts are accepted.
+If HAG is not defined all hosts are accepted.
    #.
-If CALC is speciﬁed, the calculation must yield the value 1, i.e.
+If CALC is specified, the calculation must yield the value 1, i.e.
       TRUE.
-If any of the INP ﬁelds associated with this calculation are in INVALID alarm severity the calculation is considered false.
+If any of the INP fields associated with this calculation are in INVALID alarm severity the calculation is considered false.
 The actual test for TRUE is .99 <result <1.01.

 #.
 The maximum access allowed by step 2 is the access chosen.

-Multiple RULEs can be deﬁned for a given ASG, even RULEs with identical levels and access permissions.
-The TRAPWRITE setting used for a client is determined by the ﬁrst WRITE rule that passes the rule checks.
+Multiple RULEs can be defined for a given ASG, even RULEs with identical levels and access permissions.
+The TRAPWRITE setting used for a client is determined by the first WRITE rule that passes the rule checks.

-ascheck - Check Syntax of Access Conﬁguration File
+ascheck - Check Syntax of Access Configuration File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After creating or modifying an access conﬁguration ﬁle it can be checked for syntax errors by issuing the command:
+After creating or modifying an access configuration file it can be checked for syntax errors by issuing the command:
 ::

    ascheck -S "xxx=yyy,..." < "filename"

 This is a Unix command.
 It displays errors on stdout.
 If no errors are detected it prints nothing.
 Only syntax errors not logic errors are detected.
 Thus it is still possible to get your self in trouble.
-The ﬂag -S means a set of macro substitutions may appear.
+The flag -S means a set of macro substitutions may appear.
 This is just like the macro substitutions for dbLoadDatabase.